cdklabs/decdk/README.md

 These classes abstract
 certain concepts and improve the ergonomics of the API.

-If the class has a public constructor with less than two required parameters (e.g., `TextWidget`), you can pass the argument via `Properties`:
+If the class has a public constructor with one required parameter that is a props interface (e.g., `TextWidget`), you can pass them via `Properties`:

 ```json
 {